Shikimorix/Shikimoris-Not-Just-A-Cutie/README.md

 <div align="center"

-<sub> ikx7a does not store any files on our server, we only linked to the media which is hosted on 3rd party services.
+<sub> Shikimori's Not Just a Cutie does not store any files on our server, we only linked to the media which is hosted on 3rd party services.

 © [ikx7a](https://github.com/ikx7a)